-Physical symptoms of FTD, such as problems swallowing or moving, may need careful management in their own right.
-Someone with frontotemporal dementia may be offered speech therapy or physiotherapy to help with these symptoms.
+Physical symptoms of FTD, such as problems swallowing or moving, may need careful management.
+You may be offered physiotherapy to help with these symptoms.

 Non-drug treatments for FTD